26.2 - the marathon: Marathon Training Diet Considerations

 Carbo’ loading vs. the Zone

-When I am not doing marathon training I am a strong believer in the Zone diet also known as 40-30-30.
+Except during marathon training, I am a strong believer in the Zone diet also known as 40-30-30.
 I highly recommend you read one of Barry Sears’ books about the zone.
 Briefly said, we should be getting our calories in the following proportions:

 Another advantage of this diet in conjunction with endurance training is that your body will get some of its energy from fat on a regular basis.
 The body’s switchover from burning calories from carbohydrates to fat is going to happen in the marathon anyway, and is one cause of “hitting the wall”.
 On the zone diet your body gets more used to this, and will reduce the impact when you are actually running the marathon.